section-engineering-education/engineering-education/content/articles/model-interpretation-using-lime/index.md

 To evaluate this prediction, we need to calculate the accuracy score of this model when making these test predictions.

 ### Calculating the accuracy score
-Accuracy score shows the number of correct predictions made by our model.
+The accuracy score shows the number of correct predictions made by our model.
 This is usually expressed as a percentage, the higher the accuracy score the better the model is in making predictions.

 The accuracy score is calculated as follows: